Basket weaving: Materials used in basketry

 Weaving with rattan core (also known as reed) is one of the more popular techniques being practiced, because it is easily available.
 It is pliable, and when woven correctly, it is very sturdy.
 Also, while traditional materials like oak, hickory, and willow might be hard to come by, reed is plentiful and can be cut into any size or shape that might be needed for a pattern.
-This includes flat reed, which is used for most square baskets; oval reed, which is used for many round baskets; and round reed, which is used to twine; another advantage is that reed can also be dyed easily to look like oak or hickory.
+This includes flat reed, which is used for most square baskets; oval reed, which is used for many round baskets; and round reed, which is used to twine.
+Another advantage is that reed can also be dyed easily to look like oak or hickory.

-Many types of plants can be used to create baskets: dog rose, honeysuckle, blackberry briars once the thorns have been scraped off and many other creepers.
+Many types of plants can be used to create baskets, including dog rose, honeysuckle, blackberry briars with the thorns scraped off and many other creeping plants.
 Willow was used for its flexibility and the ease with which it could be grown and harvested.
 Willow baskets were commonly referred to as wickerwork in England.

 Water hyacinth is used as a base material in some areas where the plant has become a serious pest.
 For example, a group in Ibadan led by Achenyo Idachaba have been creating handicrafts in Nigeria.

+Other materials used in basketry include cedar bark, cedar root, spruce root, cattail leaves and tule.
+Some elements that may be used for decoration include maidenhair fern stems, horsetail root, red cherry bark and a variety of grasses.
+These materials vary widely in color and appearance.